foamliu/Scene-Classification/README.md

 # Scene Classification

-This repository is to do scene classification by fine-tuning ResNet-152 with Cars Dataset from Stanford.
+This repository is to do scene classification by fine-tuning ResNet-152 with AI Challenger 2017 Scene Classification Dataset.

 ## Dependencies